mmu-webdesign/IWD-web-term2/rwd-week-1.md

 Try to have your text ready for Week Two and images for Week Three.

-As the project proceeds students often decide to *upgrade* (improve) their text and images before the final submission.
+As the project proceeds, and you can see how your site is evolving, students often decide to *upgrade* (improve) their text and images before the final submission.
 You don't have to stick with the content created in the initial weeks.